 Police: One man jailed, one critical after shooting

 Dec.
-5—One man is behind bars and another man is in critical condition after an argument between the two Friday night ended in gunfire, Glynn County police said.
+6—One man is behind bars and another in critical condition after an argument between the two Friday night ended in gunfire, Glynn County police said.

+Police say Gary Stephone Beasley allegedly shot Antoine Jermaine Whyms during an argument at 105 Saxon St., where both men resided.

-Police responded to the scene after someone reported hearing gunfire at the home on Saxon Street, located in the Beverly Shores community off of Altama Avenue.
+Police responded to the scene after someone reported hearing gunfire at the home on Saxon Street in Beverly Shores off Altama Avenue.

+Upon arrival, police found Beasley walking around in the roadway outside the home and took the 55-year-old into custody without incident.

 The investigation is ongoing, police said.
 Anyone with information is asked to contact county police detective Ethan Varnadoe of the department's major crimes unit at 912-554-7802 or Silent Witness hotline at 912-264-1333.